Welcome to the Research Programme on Religious Communities and Sustainable Development!

 Please click here to find the full article.

 Recent studies show that insecurity increases religiosity in societies; simply put, religion plays a more significant role in places where development cooperation is relevant.
 The reluctance to formalise government cooperation with religious organisations has political, social, and historical validity.
-Yet, as Dr Philipp Öhlmann points out, “we need to show people the relevance of religion independent of their own attitude or disposition towards it.”
+Yet, as Philipp Öhlmann points out, “we need to show people the relevance of religion independent of their own attitude or disposition towards it.”

 Newsletter 02/2021